timw255/WordPressToSitefinity/README.md

 This is not a standalone project.
 It must be placed inside of a Sitefinity 7.0 or later project and run from there.

+##What it does

+This tool imports blog posts from WordPress export files in to Telerik Sitefinity blogs.

+*Current Functionality*

+* Tags and Categories can be automatically created in Sitefinity and assigned to the posts
+* Images found in post content are downloaded from their remote location, stored inside Sitefinity libraries, and included in the new blog post using [sfref]

+*Upcoming Functionality*

+* Import post comments
+* Import post meta data (description, keywords)
+* Import post thumbnail images

 ##Dependencies

 * CSQuery